SB538 (2026) Detail

 III.
 The general court finds that a net metering term of 20 years is necessary for municipal projects to be financeable.
 Restoring a 20-year term for municipal net metering projects simply implements the intent of house bill 315 and ensures that cities and towns receive the benefits promised to them through that legislation.

-2 New Paragraph; Net Metering.
+2 New Paragraph; Net Metering; Municipal Energy Project Material Standards.
 Amend RSA 362-A:9 by inserting after paragraph II the following new paragraph:

 II-a.
-Each electric distribution utility shall make available alternative tariffs for net metering to eligible customer-generators in accordance with Order No. 26,029 dated June 23, 2017, and the net metering rules adopted by the commission.
-Any eligible customer-generator used to offset the electricity requirements of a group consisting exclusively of one or more customers who are political subdivisions that first receives compensation under an Order No. 26,029 alternative tariff shall remain eligible to receive that tariff for the longer of 20 years from the first year in which compensation is received, or until January 1, 2040.
-If, during these terms, the commission adopts new net metering tariffs through an adjudicated proceeding, any eligible customer-generator used to offset the electricity requirements of a group consisting exclusively of one or more customers who are political subdivisions that elects to participate in a new net metering tariff shall be eligible to receive that tariff for 20 years from the first year in which compensation was received under either an Order No. 26,029 alternative tariff or the new net metering tariff.
-Eligible customer-generators on an Order No. 26,029 alternative tariff may opt to transition to a new net metering tariff established in such a proceeding, provided however, once a customer-generator transitions to a new tariff, they may not revert to an Order No. 26,029 alternative tariff.
-Upon expiration of eligibility under an Order No. 26,029 alternative tariff, an eligible customer-generator may transition to the tariff available at that time.
+Each electric distribution utility shall make available alternative tariffs for net metering to eligible customer-generators in accordance with Order No. 26,029, dated June 23, 2017, and the net metering rules adopted by the commission.
+Any eligible customer-generator that has submitted an interconnection application to a distribution utility on or before the effective date of this paragraph and that is used to offset the electricity requirements of a group consisting exclusively of one or more customers who are political subdivisions that first receive compensation under an Order No. 26,029 alternative tariff shall remain eligible to receive that tariff for the longer of 15 years from the first year in which compensation is received, or until December 31, 2040.

 3 Effective Date.
 This act shall take effect 60 days after its passage.